 Command or Organization: [[notary's command or organization]]]98]

 1 Drafting Note to Optional Cover Page: This cover page contains basic details of the will (i.e., the testator's name and the date of the will) and contact information for the attorney-draftsperson.
 Use of a cover page is a matter of preference and not generally required.
-If preparing a military testamentary instrument, it is advisable to use a cover page.
-Further, if the attorney-draftsman is a Naval Legal Services Officer, a bar number must be included.
+If preparing a military testamentary instrument, however, it is advisable to use a cover page (and is required if this instrument is being prepared by an Army Legal Services Officer, who must also include his or her name).
+While the bar number is an optional field, if the attorney-draftsman is a Naval Legal Services Officer, a bar number must be included.

 2 Drafting Note to Optional Military Testamentary Instrument Preamble: Include this optional provision if you are providing this document and your client is eligible for legal assistance under the authority of 10 U.S.C. § 1044.
 Military testamentary instruments are generally exempt from the execution requirements imposed by a jurisdiction, but will be honored as if executed in accordance with the laws of the jurisdiction in which probate is sought.
 10 U.S.C. § 1044d(a).
 To qualify as a military instrument, the will must meet all of the following execution requirements: